-The typical Spanish working day tends to be from around 8.30am or 9am to around 1.30 pm and then from 4.30pm or 5pm to around 8pm.
+A typical Spanish working day tends to be from around 8.30am or 9am to around 1.30 pm and then from 4.30pm or 5pm to around 8pm.

 The famous siesta, whilst declining in the larger cities, is still a major part of the working day in Spain.
-The siesta is a mid-afternoon break, usually around three hours, which gives employees a break from work during the intense midday heat.
+Siesta is a mid-afternoon break, usually around three hours, which gives employees a break from work during the intense midday heat.
 Most people tend to go home for lunch, spend time with their family or relax during this time.

-The Spanish tradition of long lunches and afternoon breaks has been challenged in recent years.
+Spanish tradition of long lunches and afternoon breaks has been challenged in recent years.
 Increased competition from other European and worldwide markets has resulted in many employers abandoning long established practices in favour of the intensive working day, where employees have a short lunch break, and finish earlier in the afternoon.
 Many employees in offices in the cities remain at their desks throughout the afternoon and only rural areas largely retain strict adherence to the siesta, where the pace of life tends to mean that the siesta is still a key part of the day.

-The standard working week is 40 hours in Spain but this does vary between occupations.
+Standard working week is 40 hours in Spain but this does vary between occupations.
 The law also ensures there is a minimum of twelve hours rest between working days and that employees cannot work more than eighty hours of overtime in a single year unless there is a collective agreement in place.

 hours for banks and public offices:

 - Monday to Friday: 8.30am to 2pm